atsid/permissive/README.md

 Permissive will provide a user interface for simple management of these use cases, and also provides a RESTful service API so that the functionality is available for other tooling with an organization.

+## Using Docker...
+If you are going to use docker please see the DockerReadme.md instead of the below comments.

 ## Getting Started

 We use [Vagrant](http://vagrantup.com) to manage our local development environments.
 To get started, just launch: